MathiasPede/Fast-Time-Series-Clustering/README.md

 This resulted in:

     Time spent on approximation: 16.870744943618774 seconds
-    To compute the approximation 8.87% of the entries were computed Time spent on exact matrix: 148.69200372695923 seconds Relative error of the approximation: 0.03320240352034036
+    Time spent on exact matrix: 148.69200372695923 seconds Relative error of the approximation: 0.03320240352034036